Nancy Ajram

-Having sold over 30 million records worldwide as of 2007, Ajram is one of the best-selling Middle Eastern music artists.
+Having sold over 30 million records as of 2007, Ajram is one of the best-selling Middle Eastern music artists.
 By 2010 she was announced the best-selling Middle Eastern female singer of the decade (2000–2009).
 Throughout her career, Ajram has released twelve studio albums to date (including two dedicated for children) and numerous chart toppers such as "Yay", "Ya Tabtab", "Moegaba", "Ehsas Jdeed", "Ibn El Giran", "Fi Hagat", "Ya Kether", "Ma Tegi Hena", "Aam Betaala' Feek", "Badna Nwalee El Jaw", "Salamat", and "Aala Shanak".
 Ajram is the first and only female spokesperson of Coca-Cola in the Arab world, releasing several promotional Coke anthems that became instant smash-hits, such as "Oul Tani Keda", "El Dounya Helwa", "Noss El Kawn" and "Shaggaa Bi Alamak".
 Ajram has made the list of Most Powerful Arabs on Arabian Business several times, and was similarly listed by Newsweek as one of the most influential Arab singers.

 She has appeared in patriotic songs for her country Lebanon, and has also dedicated seven patriotic songs to Egypt; a country she is widely popular in thanks to her Egyptian hits such as "Akhasmak Ah" and "Ah W Noss".
 Between 2013 and 2017, Ajram served as a judge on MBC's reality talent show Arab Idol.
-She also began serving as a coach on The Voice Kids Arabia in 2016.
+She also served as a coach on The Voice Kids Arabia for three seasons between 2016 and 2020.
 In 2020, Nancy was the most-streamed Arab female artist on Spotify, achieving more than 100 million plays of her songs, followed by Lebanese singer Fairuz with 67 million plays.